-The data provided within the Annual Report, on which this analysis has been based, although comprehensive is lacking in certain respects.
-The precise values in the adjudicator's statistical returns, either by fee charged or value in dispute, have not been provided.
-Instead, the precise values have been included within broad bands of value as detailed in Appendix A. Therefore, to extrapolate average numerical values it has been necessary to determine a mid-point within each band at the 75% value.
-This may be considered conservative, where it could be said that a more realistic approach would be to adopt a 66% or even a 50% mid-point value.
+would be to adopt a 66% or even a 50% mid-point value.
 The average values for fee charged and sums in dispute would then be lower.
-A more accurate average calculation could be achieved if the precise values, being still anonymised, could be made available as part of the annual reporting.
+A more accurate average calculation could be achieved if the precise values, still being anonymized, could be made available as part of the annual reporting.

 A further limitation is in the spread of the banding range.
-There are five bands of value in dispute up to \notin 500,000, providing comprehensive detail from 45 returns.
-The next two bands are for value in dispute between \notin 500,001 and \notin 5M, as detailed in the balance of 13 returns.
-The upper band of the two higher bands is for values in dispute between \notin 1M and \notin 5M, a spread of \notin 4M which is particularly wide, where there were 4 returns included within this band.
+There are five bands of value in dispute up to EUR 500,000, providing comprehensive detail from 45 returns.
+The next two bands are for value in dispute between EUR 500,001 and EUR 5M, as detailed in the balance of 13 returns.
+The upper figures of the two higher bands are for values in dispute between EUR 1M and EUR 5M, a spread of EUR 4M which is particularly wide, where there were four returns included within this band.
 Further band sub-division would provide more granular and therefore more accurate data for these relatively high values in dispute.

-In heeding the wise advice not to put '...faith in what statistics say until you have carefully considered what they do not say,'28 requires the investigation of the data that is not provided.
+Heeding the wise advice not to put 'faith in what statistics say until you have carefully considered what they do not say'27 requires the investigation of the data that are not provided.
 The most important aspect of the data is that of the adjudicator returns, required to be made under the Code of Practice.
-Paragraph 39 of the Code states that an adjudicator appointed to a payment dispute by the Chair of the panel selected by the Minister, or not, shall provide an anonymised return within 21 days of completion of the case.
+Paragraph 39 of the Code states that an adjudicator appointed to a payment dispute by the Chair of the Panel, whether selected by the Minister or not, shall provide an anonymized return within 21 days of the completion of the case.
 Although the requirement to submit a statistical return, in compliance with the Code, is a positive obligation upon all adjudicators, appointed by the CCAS or not, there is no sanction for an adjudicator failing to do so.

-It is notable that in the period covered within the seventh report there were 57 adjudicator appointments made by the Chair, with 58 returns provided, being to all intents the same.
-Due to necessary anonymity of the returns, the Annual Reporting does not confirm that the returns received relate to the appointments made by the CCAS.
-It is well known in the industry that there are party agreed adjudicator appointments, as provided for under Section 6.-(3) of the Act.
-Given that the number of CCAS appointments at 57 nearly equals the number of returns at 58, it follows that it is likely that there is an absence of data for the entirety of adjudication activity, including party-agreed appointments, and thus full data on the adjudicator fees that have been charged.
-It is not known whether the missing data reflects a shortfall of returns for CCAS appointments or that the shortfall is for party agreed appointments, where it is likely to be a combination of both.
+It is notable that in the period covered within the seventh Report there were 57 adjudicator appointments made by the Chair, with 58 returns provided, being to all intents the same.
+Due to the necessary anonymity of the returns, the Annual Reporting does not confirm that the returns received relate to the appointments made by the CCAS.
+It is well known in the industry that there are party-agreed adjudicator appointments, as provided for under section 6.-(3) of the Act.
+Given that the number of CCAS appointments at 57 nearly equals the number of returns at 58, it follows that it is likely that there is an absence of data for the entirety of adjudication activity, including party-agreed appointments, and thus data on the adjudicator fees that have been charged are incomplete.
+It is not known whether the missing data reflects a shortfall of returns for CCAS appointments or that the shortfall is for party-agreed appointments.
+It is likely to be a combination of both.
 The absent data results in a lack of transparency that undermines the objective of the Code of Practice in seeking to compile comprehensive transparent data.

-28 'Do not put your faith in what statistics say until you have carefully considered what they do not say.'
-A quote by English professor William Whyte Watt (1912 - 1996) in his book 'An American Rhetoric', Rinehart and Co, 1958 3rd edition, page 382.
+^{&#}x27;Do not put your faith in what statistics say until you have carefully considered what they do not say'.
+A quote from English professor William Whyte Watt (1912-1996) in his book An American Rhetoric 382 (Rinehart and Co, 3d ed.
+1958).